jfederico/raggaeton/README.md

-# RAGeaton – AI Retrieval Broker
+# RAGgeaton – AI Retrieval Broker

-RAGeaton is a modular, FastAPI-based RAG (Retrieval-Augmented Generation) service that provides semantic search and AI chat over course-specific memory.
+RAGgeaton is a modular, FastAPI-based RAG (Retrieval-Augmented Generation) service that provides semantic search and AI chat over course-specific memory.
 It's designed to work with Moodle plugins, providing endpoints for ingestion and contextual chat generation using the LlamaIndex framework and ChromaDB for vector storage.

 ## Features